SHARED SPACES

 Description: Surrounded by tall trees, fresh air, open sky, and space to move, many families and neighbors of all ages enjoy an afternoon on the 34th Avenue Open Streets in Queens.
 Some walk and bike on the street (normally used by vehicles) and sid

-Currently, multiple agencies are accountable for managing New York City’s public realm.
+Currently, multiple agencies are accountable for managing New York City's public realm.
 Functionally, this creates a lack of coordination that results in missed opportunities.
-Each agency or department works within their own silos, unable to build upon each other’s work and develop multiple public benefits.
+Each agency or department works within their own silos, unable to build upon each other's work and develop multiple public benefits.
 This isolation creates conflicts for determining who is responsible for maintenance and design, and exacerbates inconsistencies and inequities.
 Most importantly, this has profound real-world impacts on public space and vulnerable communities throughout the city.
+We need a new way to integrate our thinking on these critical areas.
+Our public spaces are better when we think about them together.

 What is the “public realm”?